kennysmithed/oels2020/oels_practical_wk4.md

 ### Other bits and pieces, including collecting demographics

 As usual, your experiment will need a consent screen and some instruction screens.
-Those bits are fairly boring so I won't bother showing the code here, but: as per last week, for the initial consent screen I am using a button response - I like a button response here because I think it makes it less likely that people will keypress through before they realise what they are supposed to be doing; for the instruction screen I am using keyboard response in the same way I did last week.
-Note that jsPsych provides an instructions plugin (https://www.jspsych.org/plugins/jspsych-instructions/) which would be better if you were providing many many pages of instructions.
+Those bits are basically the same as last week so I won't bother showing the code here, but two quick comments:
+- As per last week, for the initial consent screen I am using a button response - I like a button response here because I think it makes it less likely that people will keypress through before they realise what they are supposed to be doing.
+- For the instruction screen I am using a keyboard response trial in the same way I did last week.
+But note that jsPsych provides an instructions plugin (https://www.jspsych.org/plugins/jspsych-instructions/) which would be better if you were providing several pages of instructions.

-For this experiment I have also added a penultimate trial (just before our very final `final_screen` trial) where we collect some additional info from the participant.
-Often you want to collect demographic information from your participants - e.g. age, gender, whether they are a native speaker of some language, and also give them the opportunity to provide free-text comments (e.g. in case there is a problem with your experiment that they have noticed).
+For this experiment I have also added a trial (just before our very final `final_screen` trial) where we collect some additional info from the participant.
+Often you want to collect demographic information from your participants - e.g. age, gender, whether they are a native speaker of some language - and give them the opportunity to provide free-text comments (e.g. in case there is a problem with your experiment that they have noticed).
 In general you shouldn't collect data you don't actually need - it wastes the participants' time, potentially means you are storing unnecessary personal information about your participants, and also opens up various temptations at analysis time ("Hmm, this experiment doesn't looked like it worked, how boring.
 But wait!
-If i split it by gender and age then I get a weird pattern of results, maybe I can pretend I predicted that all along and publish this?"), so don't feel you always need to include the exact questions I have put here, these are just some examples of how to collect some common response types.
+If I split it by gender and age, which I collected for no real reason, then I get a weird pattern of significant results, maybe I can pretend I predicted that all along and publish this?").
+So don't feel you always need to include the exact questions I have put here, these are just some examples of how to collect some common response types.

-The survey-html-form plugin provides a way to mix various response types on a single form, [survey-html-form](https://www.jspsych.org/plugins/jspsych-survey-html-form/) - in this example I am going to include a radio-button response (select one from a number of options), a text-box response that only accepts numbers, and a larger text box for more open comments.
-But there are lots of other options - if you are wondering "can I do X?", look at the documentation for the [<input>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input), [<textarea>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) and [<select>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) tags.
+The [survey-html-form](https://www.jspsych.org/plugins/jspsych-survey-html-form/) plugin provides a way to mix various response types on a single form - in this example I am going to include a radio-button response (select one from a number of options), a text-box response that only accepts numbers, and a larger text box for more open comments.
+But there are lots of other options - if you are wondering "can I do X?", look at the documentation for the [input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input), [textarea](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) and [select](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) tags.

 As usual, we do this by creating a single trial - note that it has `type: 'survey-html-form'`, and in my html file I therefore have to load the appropriate plugin (line 8 of self_paced_reading.html does that).